algolia/instantsearch/docgen/src/gettingstarted.md

 ```

 You should now be able to see the results without any styling.
 This
-view lets you inspect the values that are retrieve from Algolia, in order
+view lets you inspect the values that are retrieved from Algolia, in order
 to build your custom view.

 In order to customize the view for each product, we can use a special prop